aramis-lab/leaspy/docs/mathematics.md

 ### Parameter estimation

 We suppose that the parameters capturing the population and the individual variability, namely fixed and random effects respectively, are latent variables ($z$) that follow some prior distributions.
 The parameters that define these distributions are called model parameters ($\theta$).
-We can also include hyperparmeters $\Pi$ that have known values.
+We can also include hyperparmeters ($\Pi$) that have known values.

-Estimating the parameters of the models can be done through maximisation of the likelihood.
+Estimating the parameters of the models can be done through maximization of the likelihood.

 Assuming $y$ correspond to the observed data, $z$ the latent parameters, $\theta$ the model parameters and $\Pi$ the hyperparameters, the likelihood estimated by the model is the following: